hustf/BitmapMaps.jl/README.md

 If an intermediate file is deleted, the corresponding step is triggered to rerun - if an output file exists, the corresponing and the previous steps are skipped.

-Steps in the pipeline, in sequece:
+Steps in the pipeline, in sequence:

 1) Define a `SheetMatrixBuilder` based on `home/BitmapMaps.ini`.
 Keywords overrule file values.
 Repl feedback for a preview of the bitmap's geographical extent and division into sheets (`define_builder`).
 2) Establish folder hierarchy for storing intermediate data (`establish_folder`).